Cost Transparency Solutions: The Rise of Real-Time Prescription Benefit Tools

 Real-Time Benefit Challenges

 Best practice in healthcare is to provide patient-centered care for every patient, every time.
-However, the variation in RTPB coverage networks, EHR prescribing fields, and unstandardized data streams increase the likelihood drug pricing will not be seen for every patient and every drug prescribed.
+However, the variation in Real-Time Prescription Benefit (RTPB) coverage networks, EHR prescribing fields, and unstandardized data streams increase the likelihood drug pricing will not be seen for every patient and every drug prescribed.

 Comprehensive Real-Time Benefit Vendor Networks